dntks/quickrecipe/README.md

 With the unit tests I covered most of the cases where logic is involved, from the viewmodels to the data sources I covered as much as time allowed.

+Improvement possibilities:
+Better error handling, messages that are more meaningful to the user.
+Pagination in a more robust way.
+Retry mechanism for remote requests, checking network connection and add logic based on that to retrieve elements from the database.